Gina Flanagan- East Longmeadow High School

 Gay Straight Alliance Helps to Promote a Safe & Tolerant ELHS

-Ali Phillips, Joe Piemonte and other GSA members
+Ali Phillips, Joe Piemonte and other GSA members are recognized by Channel 40 |

 Last year, ELHS introduced a new Gay Straight Alliance Club.
 This club was initiated to help promote a safe and tolerant school environment for all students through various youth leadership activities.
 These students and their advisor, Ms. Jennifer Faulker, have worked to educate our students and staff about ways they can help eliminate bias and prejudice related to homophobia and other gender related issues.